chipzx92/DataEngineeringI320/docs/syllabus.md

 ### Personal Pronoun Preference

 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender identity & expression, and nationalities.
 Class rosters are provided to the instructor with the student’s legal name, unless they have added a “chosen name” with the registrar’s office, which you can do so here: https://utdirect.utexas.edu/apps/ais/chosen_name/.
-I will gladly honor your request to address you by a name that is different from what appears on the official roster, and by the pronouns you use (she/he/they/ze, etc).
+I will gladly honor your request to address you by a name that is different from what appears on the official roster, and by the pronouns you use (she/he/they/ze, etc.).
 Please advise me of any changes early in the semester so that I may make appropriate updates to my records.
 For instructions on how to add your pronouns to Canvas, visit https://utexas.instructure.com/courses/633028/pages/profile-pronouns.
 More resources available on the Gender and Sexuality Center’s website, www.utgsc.org.

 ###  Basic Needs Security